crossphoton/diploy/README.md

 ## How does it work

 - You start a server using `diploy server`
+- **diploy** exposes a http server for instructions [take care of *firewall* !!]
 - You create a `diploy.yml` with below format file and run `diploy add` in the same directory.
-- **diploy** exposes a http server for instructions [take care of *firewall* !!]
 - Now you get endpoits for each configuration you add with the below format.
-- Use these as webhooks with Github or just manually.
+- Use these as webhooks with Github... or just manually.
-- Or just use the CLI.
+- Or just use the CLI for manual work.

 ## diploy.yml